 The Christian can see every victory from walking in the Spirit.
-The Christian should give attention and reproduce that pattern of living everyday.
+The Christian should contemplate and reproduce that pattern of living everyday.
 Therefore, each believer must fill one’s life with Christ — His words, His love, and His commands given to His apostles and prophets found in the Scriptures (cf.Eph 3:3–5; Col 3:16).
 These are all from the Spirit of God.
-Paul exhorted Christians to walk in Spirit, and they will have the fruits of the Spirit, which includes self-control (Gal 5:22–23).
+Paul exhorted Christians to walk in the Spirit, and they will have the fruits of the Spirit, which includes self-control (Gal 5:22–23).
 Believers must diligently grow and add virtues like self-control to faith, knowledge, and love (2 Pet 1:5–11).
 They must counter temptations of sinful desires, cravings, and urges by walking in the Spirit.

 The Christian can see through desires and temptations and observe that the temporary pleasure is evil, guilt, regret, resentment, and fear.
 The grass is never greener on the other side of sin, and temptation is a mirage and sin is enslavement (Rom 6:15–23).
 The apostle Paul explained, “For when you were slaves of sin, you were free in regard to righteousness.
 But what fruit were you getting at that time from the things of which you are now ashamed?
 For the end of those things is death” (Rom 6:20–21).
 What do people gain from sin?
 What is left after temporary pleasure?
 Slavery is on the other side of giving into sin.
 Jesus proclaimed, “Truly, truly, I say to you, everyone who practices sin is a slave to sin” (John 8:34).
 However, Jesus revealed, “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free” (John 8:31–32).

 God’s grace reminds believers to deny worldly lusts (Titus 2:11–12).
 The Christian must see God’s grace as more than salvation from past sins, but also as salvation from giving into future temptations.
-Christ has previously forgiven the Christian’s past life of sin.
+Christ has forgiven the Christian’s past life of sin.
 Sin may continue to tempt Christians.
 Why sin again?
 “What shall we say then?
 Are we to continue in sin that grace may abound?
 By no means!
 How can we who died to sin still live in it?”
 (Rom 6:1–2).
 Christians must realize God’s grace in the forgiveness of sins, so that they truly love God (Luke 7:40–43).
 Jesus’s love shown through His death controls followers of Christ (2 Cor 5:14–15).

 May God bless everyone who desires to escape such sexual sin.
 This writer strongly recommends this aid, “How to Overcome Habitual Sins and Addictions through Christ.”